TrilonIO/aspnetcore-angular-universal/README.md

 # Getting Started?

-**Make sure you have at least Node 6.x or higher (w/ npm 3+) installed!**
+- **Make sure you have at least Node 6.x or higher (w/ npm 3+) installed!**
+- **This repository uses ASP.Net Core 2.0, which has a hard requirement on .NET Core Runtime 2.0.0 and .NET Core SDK 2.0.0.
+Please install these items from [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md)**

 ### Visual Studio 2017

-Make sure you have .NET Core 1.0+ installed and/or VS2017.
+Make sure you have .NET Core 2.0 installed and/or VS2017 15.3.
 VS2017 will automatically install all the neccessary npm & .NET dependencies when you open the project.

 Simply push F5 to start debugging !

-**Note**: If you get any errors after this such as `module not found: main.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.
+**Note**: If you get any errors after this such as `module not found: boot.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.

 ### Visual Studio Code